carpentries-incubator/lesson-gpu-programming/_episodes/02-cupy.md

 ~~~
 {: .output}

-You might observe that \kappa, \sigma clipping is a compute intense task, that is why we want to do it on a GPU.
+You might observe that $\kappa, \sigma$ clipping is a compute intense task, that is why we want to do it on a GPU.
 But let's first issue the algorithm on a CPU.

 This is the Numpy code to do this: